Jamal Murray NBA Playoffs Player Props: Nuggets vs. Lakers

-Jamal Murray and his Denver Nuggets teammates hit the court versus the Los Angeles Lakers in the 2023 NBA Playoffs, at 8:30 PM ET on Tuesday.
+Jamal Murray and the rest of the Denver Nuggets hit the court versus the Los Angeles Lakers in the NBA Playoffs on Thursday, at 8:30 PM ET.

-Below, we break down Murray's stats and trends to help you pick out the top prop bets.
+In this article, we dig into Murray's available prop bets, providing stats to help you figure out the best wagers to make.

 Jamal Murray Prop Bets vs. the Lakers